 Furthermore, these critical tasks are how Homecare Powered by AUAF makes sure that our HCA’s have the tools they need to provide the best possible services.

 Our Caregivers: Overview

-Our caregivers provide a multitude of different services to the elderly community.
+Our in home caregivers for seniors provide a multitude of different services to the elderly community.
 This includes things like assistance with activities of daily living, light housekeeping and grooming.

-Our caregivers all go through a mandatory training that continues throughout their careers as Homecare workers.
+Our in home caregivers for seniors all go through a mandatory training that continues throughout their careers as Homecare workers.
 Thus, there is no license that in-home caregivers need.
 Therefore, you will just complete the certification that shows you’ve met basic Illinois Department of Aging and AUAF requirements and pass a background check.